Rockwood Summit High School: History

 Within five years of its opening, the school district received approval for a bond issue to provide an auditorium and additional classrooms at Summit during the 1998–1999 school year.
 According to a construction manager, the Summit addition included 34,000 square feet of new space (six classrooms on two floors) for $2.7 million, and its auditorium was completed during the winter of 1999.
 As with the original building, the plans for the addition were completed by William B. Ittner, Inc., and the new auditorium and office space created a courtyard in front of the school.
 Summit also gained 120 parking spaces.
 During the expansion, five boys from the nearby middle school vandalised the building, destroying drywall, throwing equipment into an orchestra pit, and pouring roofing glue on plumbing.
 The vandalism delayed the opening of the new wing by two weeks.
 An additional five years later, in 2003, the parking lots and gymnasium floor were replaced at a cost of roughly $1.3 million.

 In early 2003, a group of conservative students began publishing an underground newspaper after they felt that the school newspaper was unresponsive to their needs.
 The underground paper courted controversy when it published stories arguing in favor of an immediate invasion of Iraq, against the desegregation program, and a comparison of abortion with the Holocaust.
 The abortion story also included "graphic photos of dismembered babies", and one student told the story's author that the photographs were "disgusting" given that the paper was distributed during lunch.
 The newspaper also was published online.
 In 2007, a bomb threat resulted in cancelled classes, while in 2008, vandalism led administrators to cancel the homecoming dance.

 Recognitions and achievements

 Summit was named by Newsweek magazine as one of America's top public high schools in 2006, 2008, 2010, and 2011.

 Social studies teacher Jamie Manker was crowned "Missouri Teacher of the Year" for 2014.

 The RSHS newspaper has received the George H. Gallup Award seven times.

-The Yearbook has received the National Scholastic Press Association All American Award six times.
+The Yearbook has received the National Scholastic Press Association All American Award 11 times.

+In 2015 the FCC awarded Summit with an FM radio broadcasting license.
+The 89 watt educational radio station, KFTN 92.7, was awarded Best High School Radio Station in 2019 by the Inner- collegiate Broadcasting System.

-Enrollment and Demographics
+Enrollment and demographics

 As of the 2018–2019 school year, Rockwood Summit has an enrollment of about 1,298 students.

+Also, nearly all the students in Rockwood Summit High School matriculated from the feeder middle school Rockwood South Middle School.